nghi-huynh/nghi-huynh.github.io/portfolio.md

 **KYMN** is a smart journaling app with a chatbot to help monitor your mental health status day by day.
 KYMN is powered by a multi-modal ML system.

 * A text-based mental health detection model using NLP techniques
-* An image-based sentiment analysis using CNNmodels
+* An image-based sentiment analysis using CNN models
 * A pretrained NLP transformer generator chatbot model

 <!-- <img src="https://drive.google.com/uc?export=view&id=1UMWEVCwYRx9Q5g4tKGFunFWmlhGob75n"> -->